tpe-doit/Taipei-City-Dashboard/.github/PULL_REQUEST_TEMPLATE.md

 **IMPORTANT: Please do not create a Pull Request without creating an issue first.**

-This repository is still under internal development.
-All outside pull requests will be closed immediately.

 ## Summary

 **Issue:** Enter the issue(s) this pull request resolves.